 Beyond Gaming and Collectibles: What is the Potential of NFTs?

-You may be reading this article and have come to the conclusion that NFTs seem to be rather frivolous, and I don’t blame you.
-Sure, Cryptokitties is fun and all, and so is trading other types of collectibles, but is that all there is to NFTs?
+You may be reading this article and concluding that NFTs are rather frivolous.
+NFTs like Cryptokitties and Bored Ape Yacht Club (BAYC) may be funny, and so is trading other types of collectibles.
+But is that all there is to NFTs?

-While it can’t be argued that in their current iteration, NFTs have largely been used for so-called frivolous purposes, their potential applications are actually quite diverse and far reaching.
-This is because there are many types of unique assets that are worth being digitized and stored on the blockchain.
-Some examples would be identity information such as academic and professional certifications, birth certificates, and warranties.
-NFTs could also function as a bridge that allows even physical assets to be ‘tokenized’.
+While it can’t be argued that NFTs have largely been used to create profile picture images and games in their current iteration, their potential applications are quite diverse and far-reaching.
+This is because many types of unique assets are worth digitizing and storing on the blockchain.
+Some examples include identity information such as academic and professional certifications, birth certificates, and warranties.
+NFTs could also function as a bridge that allows even physical assets to be ‘tokenized.’

-That being said, the pace of adoption of the ERC721 standard has perhaps not taken off as fast as advocates have hoped.
-Its most popular projects are still those that could be considered recreational or leisurely purposes.
-While the use cases talked about above are what could be called ‘sexy futuristic applications’ they still face substantial implementation setbacks, namely the requirement that regulatory bodies and authorities would need to first adopt the standard.
+That being said, the pace of adoption of the ERC721 standard has not taken off as fast as it should.
+Its most popular projects are still those that could be considered for recreational or leisurely purposes.
+While the use cases discussed above could be called ‘sexy futuristic applications,’ they still face substantial implementation setbacks, namely the requirement that regulatory bodies and authorities first need to adopt the standard.